Lorti/manu.ninja/_posts/2017-04-25-web-push-notifications.md

 ### Technologies

-Microsoft [Platform Status Service Worker] [Platform Status Push API]
+You can use the above code for Chrome and Firefox right away.
+The good thing is, Microsoft is catching up quickly.
+You can check the implementation status at [Platform Status Service Worker] and [Platform Status Push API].
+Safari is missing all of the technologies necessary except for the Notifications API.

 || Chrome | Firefox | Edge | Safari
 |-|:-:|:-:|:-:|:-: